-A subaward (subcontract) is an agreement that uses sponsored research funding to engage an institution or agency outside of UCSF to perform a specified scope of work.
+A subaward (subcontract) is an agreement that uses sponsored project funding to engage a collaborating institution or agency outside of UCSF to perform a specified scope of work.
 The scope of work may or may not include deliverables.
 The Subaward Team is responsible for processing and set up of all subawards.

 Terms and conditions for subaward agreements flow down from the prime award, especially when federal funding is involved.
-Standard subrecipient subcontract terms and conditions incorporate the regulatory and compliance requirements of OMB Circular A-110 and A-133.
+Standard subrecipient subcontract terms and conditions incorporate the regulatory and compliance requirements of 2 CFR 200 (Uniform Guidance).
 The Subaward Team uses these terms and conditions to prepare a subrecipient subcontract.

 Prior to paying another institution or agency for services, a subaward request must be submitted to the Subaward Team.
 The process for setting up a subaward consists of the following steps:

-Step 2: The RSC emails the Subaward Request Form and all relevant documents to the Subaward Team.
+Step 2: The responsible OSR staff emails the Subaward Request Form and all relevant documents to the Subaward Team.

 Step 3: The Subaward Team reviews the request and forms to determine whether documents or additional information are needed.

-Step 4: The Subaward Team runs the required compliance checks, which are described in detail below.
+Step 4: The Subaward Team runs the required compliance checks.

 Step 5: The Subaward Team sends a copy of the subaward agreement or amendment to the subrecipient, along with any applicable compliance requests.